-The largest differences are found in the Best Estimate of technical provisions and the Risk margin.
+The largest differences are found in the Best Estimate of technical provisions and the Risk margin and Reinsurance payables.
 In addition, the revaluation of these creates deferred tax asset on the Company balance sheet.

 D.2.4.
-Matching adjustment
+Matching Adjustment

 The matching adjustment is not applicable for the Company.